TheFlyingDutchman77/EasyControlsMSFS/README.md

 # EasyControls for MSFS
 EasyControls application for Microsoft Flight Simulator

-Zip downloadable here (please report any bugs you encounter): https://github.com/TheFlyingDutchman77/EasyControlsMSFS/blob/main/EasyControl%20v0.1.1.zip
+Zip downloadable here (please report any bugs you encounter).
+Just download, extract somewhere and run the executable: https://github.com/TheFlyingDutchman77/EasyControlsMSFS/blob/main/EasyControl%20v0.1.1.zip

 Upon first usage, you might be prompted to install a Dotnet core library from Microsoft.

+The controls are saved in the controls.xml file.
+You can manually edit these if you want to, as long as you respect the layout.

 **Feature list (to be developed)**